Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Last year, Chase began tightening their approval requirements.
 If you’ve opened 5 or more credit cards (from any bank) in the past 24 months, it will be difficult to be approved for most cards issued by Chase.

 There are still 6 Chase cards that are not restricted by these new requirements.
-But some of the best Chase cards, like the Chase Sapphire Preferred and Chase Sapphire Reserve, ARE restricted by these rules!
+But some of the best Chase cards, like the Chase Sapphire Preferred Card and Chase Sapphire Reserve, ARE restricted by these rules!

 Lots of folks in this hobby are well beyond 5 credit cards opened in the past 24 months.
 So what should folks do if they want valuable Chase cards, but don’t want to stop applying for other cards??